deozza/tanoshi/src/histoires/Home.story.md

 ## Introduction

 Tanoshi is a component library built the atomic way.
 Create beautiful pages easily with configurable typescript objects.
-You won't need to write CSS or HTML anyumore.
+You won't need to write CSS or HTML anymore.

 ## Why using Tanoshi ?